felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 secret sauce to finishing books quickly! :smiley:

 If you try it, I'm certain you'll be amazed by the results.
-The majority of us are addicted to our phones, and this idea turns our addiction into something positive.
+Most of us are addicted to our phones, and this idea turns our addiction into something positive.
 Change your phone's wallpaper to remind you to read if you need to.
 After some time, if you're anything like me, you might